deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Nuh-ah, man.
 We're on mission."
 BASEBALL interrupted.
 "We're using your war name."

-"…*Scrappy* seems like the kind of name you'd give a pet."
+"...*Scrappy* seems like the kind of name you'd give a pet."
 Regaari protested.

 "How 'bout '*DEXTER*'?"
 WARHORSE suggested.
 "With the arm, and he's a killer, bro."